 For the first time since the early 60s, it was the British musicians who found themselves in the new and now rather uncomfortable position of having to react to a new sound.
 Their biggest problem was that this new music appeared to have no single defining sound or artist — except that, similar to the judge’s definition of pornography, you recognized it when you saw or, in this case, heard it.
 And being open wide to interpretation, this lack of definition offered greater opportunities, the sort never imagined on Tin Pan Alley, for artistic license to reach new highs — and lows.

-It should not be surprising that John Lennon and Paul McCartney — whose considerable talent as songwriters and their refusal to adhere to traditional song forms – would be able to pick up the challenge, and emerge as the standard bearers for the new music of a generation.
+It should not be surprising that John Lennon and Paul McCartney — with their considerable talent as songwriters and refusal to adhere to traditional song structure — would pick up the challenge and emerge as the standard bearers for the new music of a generation.
 After all, they had already planted the seed themselves.

 Without realizing it, The Beatles had kick-started a revolution with Revolver in mid 1966.
 Phil Lesh of the Grateful Dead had heard it playing from a second floor window in San Francisco, much as half a century earlier the clanging pianos of Tin Pan Alley were heard on the streets of New York below.
 It was “Tomorrow Never Knows,” from Revolver, an eastern-influenced, pseudo raga-rock track with a propulsive, yet slightly off-kilter beat, backward tape loops and a heavily processed, distorted vocal by John Lennon reciting his lyrical take on the Tibetan Book of the Dead.
 In an era of top-40 radio populated — and sometimes dominated — by Herman’s Hermits, Sonny and Cher, and the Cowsills, the contrast was truly mind-bending.